Dr. Michael A. Nagy

 Adolescence and the development of identity, a la “coming of age”

-Family/partner communication breakdowns
+Family/partner communication breakdowns and divorce

 Trauma, recovery, and reintegration